FrSanchez/Snake/README.md

 * [ ] Get a better image for the progress bar
 * [ ] animate the progress bar
 * [ ] set maxlevel to the one opened by the player
+* [ ] write max level opened by user - and load up to that level from level chooser